 Description Category Preserve and enhance the community's existing affordable housing by leveraging proximity to proposed transit stations with appropriate zoning.
-Land Use Preserve industrial uses west, northwest and north of the Georgetown Branch Trail and CSX railroad tracks, while strengthening residential uses to the east.
+Land Use Expand neighborhood-serving retail opportunities and allow some residential development following construction of the Purple Line to activate the Lyttonsville Station area through a Commercial Residential Town (CRT) floating zone in a limited area along Brookville Road.
+Land Use Preserve industrial uses west of the Georgetown Branch Trail and CSX railroad tracks, while strengthening residential uses to the east.
 Land Use Increase compatibility between industrial and residential land uses with zoning that allows for proper transitions and buffering.
-Land Use Preserve the existing single-unit residential neighborhoods by maintaining the current R-60 zoning classification.
+Land Use Preserve the existing single-family residential neighborhoods by maintaining the current R-60 zoning classification.
 Zoning Rezone current R-H zones to a comparable R-10 zone or to a CRT zone where an increase in density is desirable due to transit station proximity.
 Zoning Allow for redevelopment of the Summit Hills Apartments and Spring Center commercial area with mixed-use zoning to adapt to market conditions and the anticipated Woodside/16th Street Purple Line Station.
 Zoning Implement roadway improvements, as discussed in Chapter 2 of this Sector Plan.
 Transportation Expand the Urban Road Code boundary, as discussed in Chapter 2 of this Sector Plan.
-Transportation Implement Purple Line light rail and construct both the Lyttonsville and 16th Street/Woodside Stations Transportation Designate the entire Sector Plan area as a Bicycle-Pedestrian Priority Area.
+Transportation Implement Purple Line light rail and construct both the Lyttonsville and 16th Street/Woodside Stations Transportation Include "Harry Sanders" as part of the official Woodside Station name to honor the local Purple Line activist and his transit advocacy.
+Transportation Designate the entire Sector Plan area as a Bicycle-Pedestrian Priority Area.
 Transportation Implement specific pedestrian and bikeway improvements, as discussed in Chapter 2 of this Sector Plan.
 Transportation Design all roads within the Sector Plan area for shared use by motor vehicles and bicycles.
 Transportation Prioritize street tree planting along connecting streets with proposed bicycle lanes, sidewalks and stormwater management.
 Environment Bury overhead wires underground to avoid conflicts with street trees.
 Environment Incorporate vegetation into stormwater management facilities, when practical.
 Environment Apply Sustainable Sites Initiative (SITES) principles to new construction projects.
 Environment Integrate visible environmental site design strategies (stormwater management) that provide multiple benefits for water quality, habitat, and health, as discussed in Chapter 2.
 Environment Reduce impervious cover to maximize infiltration and/or green space.
 Environment When building new roadways or retrofitting roadways, incorporate stormwater management treatment in the right-of-way to create green streets and improve pedestrian experiences.
 Environment Utilize environmental site design for parks and open space as opportunities for community education and interpretation.
 Environment Provide stream buffers to open channels and waterways.
-Environment Encourage the use of alternative energy systems.
-Environment Create a public space network with a range of accessible open space types and sizes to reflect the area's diverse character and uses.
-Community Design
+Environment